centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/monitoring-servers/communications.md

 ## Communication modes

-Even though Gorgone is being installed on Pollers and Remote Servers, it is allowed to communicate with them (from Central server, or between a Remote Server and a Poller) using SSH protocol.
+Even though Gorgone is being installed on Pollers and Remote Servers, it is allowed to communicate with them (from the Central server, or between a Remote Server and a Poller) using the SSH protocol.

-Although the SSH communication type is allowed, it must be used for transitioning from older platform that were using Centcore to a full-ZMQ platform.
+Although SSH-type communication is allowed, it must be used for transitioning from older platforms that were using Centcore to a full-ZMQ platform.

-> Pollers or Remote Servers that will not use ZMQ as communication type
+> Pollers or Remote Servers not using ZMQ as the communication protocol
-> between Central's Gorgone and theirs will not benefit from all Centreon
+> between Central's Gorgone and theirs will not benefit from all the features
-> and Centreon's extensions features.
+> of Centreon and its extensions.

 Communication modes are listed below: